Class of 2017

 “I never really thought of myself as a leader or went after leadership positions,” Zenya explained.
 “I just decide to do something, and then people like it and ask me to do more.”

 Clearly, she knows how to get things accomplished.
 Zenya is a member of the Phi Theta Kappa Honor Society and was named to the 2017 All-State Academic Team.
-She is also a recipient of PCCC’s 2017 Robert A. Shea Memorial Graduate Award, a prestigious honor given for both academic achievement and service to the College.
+She is the winner of the 2017 Honors Program Graduate Award (Watch the video of Zenya’s speech) and also a recipient of PCCC’s 2017 Robert A. Shea Memorial Graduate Award, a prestigious honor given for both academic achievement and service to the College.

 A Ringwood resident and graduate of Lakeland Regional High School where she played varsity lacrosse for four years – two of them as team captain – Zenya graduated in the top 15 per cent of her class and was named a NJ Star, an honor that comes with free tuition at a NJ community college.